Core Molding Technologies (NYSE:CMT) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Core Molding Technologies (NYSE:CMT – Get Rating) in a research note issued to investors on Sunday.
-The brokerage issued a strong-buy rating on the stock.
+StockNews.com assumed coverage on shares of Core Molding Technologies (NYSE:CMT – Get Rating) in a research report issued to clients and investors on Monday.
+The brokerage set a “strong-buy” rating on the stock.

 - Get a free copy of the StockNews.com research report on Core Molding Technologies (CMT)